 She has been the recipient of multiple awards.
 She received a Nathan Davis Award for Outstanding Government Service, was a Samuel J. Heyman Service to America Medal (Sammies) finalist and was inducted into the Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) Hall of Fame.
 She was elected to membership in the Institute of Medicine in the National Academy of Sciences and into the Association of American Physicians, received the International Prize from the French Institute of Health and Medical Research for her pioneering work in brain imaging and addiction science, and was awarded the Carnegie Prize in Mind and Brain Sciences from Carnegie Mellon University.
 She has been named one of Time magazine's “Top 100 People Who Shape Our World”; “One of the 20 People to Watch” by Newsweek magazine; Washingtonian magazine's “100 Most Powerful Women” in 2015, 2017, and 2019; “Innovator of the Year” by U.S. News & World Report; and one of “34 Leaders Who Are Changing Health Care” by Fortune magazine.
 Dr. Volkow was the subject of a 2012 profile piece by CBS's 60 Minutes and was a featured speaker at TEDMED 2014.

-Mary Woolley is the president of Research!America, an alliance that advocates for science, discovery, and innovation to achieve better health for all.
+Mary Woolley, M.A. is the president of Research!America, an alliance that advocates for science, discovery, and innovation to achieve better health for all.
 Woolley is an elected member of the National Academy of Medicine and served two terms on its Governing Council.
 She is a Fellow of the American Association for the Advancement of Science and serves on the National Academy of Sciences Board on Higher Education and the Workforce, having previously served on the Board of Life Sciences.
 She is a Founding Member of the Board of Associates of the Whitehead Institute for Biomedical Research and a member of the University of Chicago Division of the Biological Sciences and the Pritzker School of Medicine Council.
 Woolley holds honorary doctoral degrees from Wayne State University and the Northeast Ohio Medical University (NEOMED).
 Woolley has also served as president of the Association of Independent Research Institutes, as a reviewer for the National Institutes of Health and National Science Foundation, and as a consultant to several research organizations.
 She has a 30-year publication history on science advocacy and research related topics, and is a sought-after speaker, often interviewed by science, news, and policy journalists.